- Feeding Problems in Babies

-Signs that your baby has a serious feeding problem include:
+The following are signs that your baby has a serious feeding problem:

 - Choking or gagging while nursing or taking a bottle

-- Throwing up, which is different than spitting up because it is forceful
+- Throwing up is different than spitting up because it is forceful.

 - Difficulty eating and breathing at the same time

-- No interest or ability to eat pureed foods by eight months
+- No interest or ability to eat pureed foods by 8 months

 - No interest or ability to eat table foods by 12 months